Hurricane Irene: Vermont

 Relief concerts were organized by local Vermont bands such as Phish and Grace Potter and the Nocturnals.
 By December the state was recovering more quickly than originally expected.
 Within a month of the storm 84 of 118 closed sections of state highway, and 28 of 34 bridges, had been reopened.
 The state had relied on assistance from National Guard units in eight other states, and highway workers lent to it by New Hampshire and Maine.
 "We'll do the work and we'll figure out how we're paying for it," said deputy state secretary of transportation Sue Minter, "but we're not waiting."
 Repair costs ultimately turned out to be $175–200 million, with most of it covered by federal disaster relief.

-Maine

-Tropical storm conditions occurred throughout the state of Maine during Irene's passage.
-Flooding caused by Irene's heavy rainfall washed out two bridges on State Route 27 in Carrabassett Valley.